process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 ### Test reports

-Html reports are generated for test execution and coverage in
+Html reports are generated for test execution and coverage in `build/test/<test_type>/report`
-- `build/test-report/unit` for unit tests
-- `build/test-report/integration` for integration tests
-- `build/test-report/e2e` for end-to-end tests

 <a name="web-browsers"></a>